-Why I Tell My Clients To Delete Their Dating Apps As An Offline Dating Coach
+Why I Tell My Clients To Delete Their Dating Apps As A Dating Coach

 Even though dating apps are most popular among millennials, according to a recent Bustle survey with dating app Happn of over 1,000 dating app users, 78 percent of women and 85 percent of men still want to meet people IRL.
 That's why for the second year in a row, Bustle is deeming April, "App-less April" and encouraging our staff and readers to delete their dating apps for 30 days and meet people the old-fashioned way: offline.
 With participants tracking their progress and tricks and tips from dating experts, we'll be helping you feel empowered to meet people IRL all month long.
 Today's topic: Camille Virginia, offline dating expert and coach, shares why she tells her clients to delete their apps.

 "He sent me a dick pic."

 My client Maria was sharing why she cut things off a guy, before they even met up.

 Maria's experience is one of dozens of the same that I've heard from my single female clients.
 Which makes me think: when did it become socially acceptable to send awful messages, like fat-shaming comments or graphic pictures, to total strangers?
 And why are people doing it?
 The short answer: because they can.

 Dating apps encourage bad behavior.
 A 2016 Consumers' Research report found that 57 percent of women report feeling harassed online, and a 2015 OnePoll survey of 973 dating app users found that 7 in 10 women on the leading swiping app have received sexually explicit messages or images.
 It's one of many reasons I ask my clients to get off of them for awhile so we can instead turn their focus to meeting people in the real world.